Table of Contents

 For example, a notification could say, "Your resolution rate improved 12% this week.
 Add more content to keep improving."
 The key is making sure the admin is engaging with the results, making refinements, and not doubting the effectiveness of the AI.

-Why This Wins at Scale
+Why Outcome-based PLG Wins at Scale?

 I write weekly about my learning on launching and leading PLG.
 Feel free to subscribe.